IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 **Future Works**
 - Match stop id with the acutal stop name by utilizing the provided stops.txt file
 - This API provides the real-time MTA train arrival schedule.
-We can gather and compare the real-time schedule with the pre-set schedule to anaylze the early-arrivals or delays in MTA system.
+We can collect and compare the real-time schedule with the pre-set schedule to anaylze the early-arrivals or delays in MTA system.